sahilee26/IMDB-Movie-Reviews-Sentiment-Analysis/README.md

 ```

-3. Build and run the container with the command
+3. Build and run the docker container with the command

  ```bash
 docker-compose up